 While it’s tempting to select the platforms with the best interest rates, you should also keep in mind that these platforms may have higher fees or unique risks that offset the benefit of these compelling interest rates.
 You should take a holistic approach when evaluating these different options and choose the best overall option for your needs.

-The 6 Best Crypto Lending Platforms of 2021
+The 6 Best Crypto Lending Platforms

 There are a growing number of different crypto lending platforms that each have their unique specialization.
 While some platforms aim to be an all-in-one solution for crypto asset management, others are open-source protocols that maximize efficiency for borrowers and lenders.
 The right decision depends on your specific requirements.